(Regimental Photograph of 1990 with Colonel Rajan Anand, Commanding Officer. Captain KM Mistry standing in the centre and I seated extreme right.)

 Recently, I came across this photograph of Lance Corporal William Kyle Carpenter who was awarded the United States’ highest military honor, the Medal of Honor.
 His citation read “For conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty while serving as an Automatic Rifleman with Company F, 2d Battalion, 9th Marines, in Helmand Province, Afghanistan in support of Operation Enduring Freedom on 21 November 2010.
 Lance Corporal Carpenter was a member of a platoon-sized coalition force.
 Lance Corporal Carpenter and a fellow Marine were manning a rooftop security position when the enemy initiated a daylight attack with hand grenades, one of which landed inside their sandbagged position.
 Without hesitation, and with complete disregard for his own safety, Lance Corporal Carpenter moved toward the grenade in an attempt to shield his fellow Marine from the deadly blast.
 When the grenade detonated, his body absorbed the brunt of the blast, severely wounding him, but saving the life of his fellow Marine.
 By his undaunted courage, bold fighting spirit, and unwavering devotion to duty in the face of almost certain death, Lance Corporal Carpenter reflected great credit upon himself and upheld the highest traditions of the Marine Corps and the United States Naval Service.”

 Mistry was a great orator with exceptional command over the English language.
+His English language skills, he owed it to Rishi Valley School.
 He was tough, bold, honest and straight forward.
 We took a spontaneous liking for each other maybe because of our open hearted nature.

 I was shell-shocked by his reply and we both really laughed it out.

 After 30 minutes, while we were having a cup of tea at his bedside, a senior General walked in to meet Mistry to enquire about his welfare.
 The General commended Mistry stating that it was indeed a brave act which saved the men under his command.
 Mistry, as curt as he could be, replied “Sir, I did it to save myself.”
-The General gave a stare and walked off.
+The General gave a stare and walked off and with that evaporated any possibility of a citation for any award!
 Obviously, Mistry did not get any award or commendation for his brave act.

 On 12 December 1997, while I was posted at Sikkim, Mistry re-joined our Regiment from another one.
 He straight away moved into my room and left his belongings there.
 In the evening I got my wisdom tooth extracted and due to anesthesia, went to bed early.
 At about 8PM, while all officers were at the Officers’ Mess for dinner, my neighbouring room caught fire and in no time my room too was engulfed in fire.
 Our exchange operator was the first to react and he took me out of my room.
 Everyone assembled to put off the fire.
 Mistry and I lost most of our belongings other than my computer and TV which our exchange operator managed to salvage.

-Next morning as everyone was quickly going through what the fire had not managed to engulf, I hit upon a few currency notes of Rs100 denomination.
+Next morning as everyone was rummaging through what the fire had not managed to engulf, I hit upon a few currency notes of Rs100 denomination.
 They appeared to have been forming a bundle.
-Surely, I never had that money on me and my brain went into overdrive trying to fathom as to from where it came.
+I never had that money on me and my brain went into overdrive trying to fathom as to from where it came.
 My take-home-salary then was much less than a wad of Rs100 currency notes.
 Suddenly I realised that Mistry had left his belongings in my room.
 I summoned Mistry to enquire and he nonchalantly replied that it was a bundle of notes which his mother had given him as a birthday gift before he left Bombay for Sikkim.
-“My mother will give me another bundle if I say I lost it.
-She will send me another.
-So, I am not going to tell her about the fire so that I don’t have to lie to her about her gift”
+“My mother will send me another bundle if I say I lost it.
+I am not going to tell her about the fire so that I don’t have to lie to her about her gift“

 He passed away a decade later due to cardiac arrest.
 RIP my friend.